- 1. Unattended remote access and troubleshooting

 - Bulk and two-way file transfer for multiple devices

 - Device grouping, monitoring, and security management

-- Remote device lock and wipe capabilities for enhanced security
+- Remote lock and remote wipe devices for enhanced security

-- Staged rollouts for app installations, updates, releases, and maintenance
+- App management for updates, releases, and maintenance

 - Kiosk mode: Lockdown manned devices in the field